Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Hardship options.
 Hard times can hit anyone, so it’s worth asking a lender if they offer deferment plans in case you run into a tough financial situation in the future.

 • Lender reputation.
-If a lender has multiple BBB alerts, a history of FTC complaints or an overwhelming number of negative reviews, it might be time to look for an alternative lender.
+If a lender has multiple BBB alerts, a history of FTC (Federal Trade Commission) complaints or an overwhelming number of negative reviews, you may want to look for an alternative provider.

 How to prequalify for a short-term personal loan

-Requirements vary by lender, but here are some requirements to plan for:
+Exact requirements vary by lender, but here are some basic criteria to be aware of:

 • Good credit score, 670+